gomorpheus/morpheus-docs/infrastructure/networks/network_groups.rst

      * Search for and select target Networks for the Network Group
      * Search for and select target Subnets for the Network Group Group Access
-     * Set Group Access and Defaults for the Network Group Tenant Permissions
-     * Set Tenant Visibility for Network Group
+     * Set Group Access for the Network Group.
+Group access controls which Groups at provision time will have access to this resource.
+Select "all" (default) to give workloads provisioned to any Group access to this resource.
+If this resource should be restricted only to workloads provisioned to specific Groups, select all that apply.
+   Tenant Permissions
+     * Resources with Public visibility will be available to users in any Tenant (subject to other RBAC controls).
+Resources with Private visibility are given only to individually selected Tenants.
+Select all that apply.

 2. Select :guilabel:`SAVE CHANGES`